PandABlocks/PandABlocks-server/docs/fields.rst

     ``OFFSET``, ``SCALE``
-        These numbers can be set to configure the conversion from the underlying position to the reported value.
-The value reported when reading the field is
+        These numbers can be set to configure the conversion from the underlying position to the value captured when scaling is enabled and read from the ``SCALED`` attribute.

-            raw * scale + offset

     ``UNITS``
         This field can be set to any UTF-8 string, and is provided for the convenience of the user interface.

-    ``RAW``
+    ``SCALED``
-        This returns the underlying signed 32-bit number on the position bus.
+        This returns the scaled value computed as

+            raw * scale + offset

     The optional extra field is used to manage four varieties of value on the position bus.
 These determine how values are processed and which capture